walkerab/ghetto-box-site/index.md

 GhettoBox is a set of dead-simple CSS components for doing page layout.

-At the most basic level, it is a CSS grid system.
+At a basic level, it is somewhat like a CSS grid system.
 However, once you familiarize yourself with it, you will see it provides significantly more than that.

+It is designed to be used in your templates for rapidly creating page layouts.

 <!--
 It encourages creating designs rapidly at the template level AKA doing [Mockups in Markup](#).